Salvadoran gang crackdown: Government crackdown

-During an extraordinary session early on 27 March, the Salvadoran Legislative Assembly approved a "state of exception".
-The order, which was initially set to last thirty days but has been extended twice, suspended the rights of association and legal counsel, increased the amount of time that persons may be detained without being charged from three days to fifteen, and permitted the government to monitor citizens' communications without warrants.
+During an extraordinary session early on 27 March 2022, the Legislative Assembly approved a "state of exception".
+The order, which was initially set to last thirty days but has been extended 31 times, suspended the rights of association and legal counsel, increased the amount of time that persons may be detained without being charged from three days to fifteen, and permitted the government to monitor citizens' communications without warrants.
 However, Salvadoran law enforcement was accused of violating even the expanded limits of their powers.
 The government also restricted the ability of judges to offer prisoners alternatives to pre-trial detention, like bail and house arrest.

 Members of Nuevas Ideas passed new rules that increase prison sentences for convicted gang lords to forty to forty-five years (previously six to nine) and twenty to thirty years for other members (previously three to five) and reduce the age of criminal responsibility, previously sixteen years old, to twelve.
 They also passed a law that threatens anyone who reproduces or disseminates messages from gangs, including news media, with ten to fifteen years in prison.

 The government deployed additional police and military forces, raiding houses and creating checkpoints surrounding neighborhoods with known gang presences.
 Soldiers checked everyone for identification cards and proof of address, searched their vehicles and backpacks, and refused to let anyone enter or leave without what they considered a legitimate reason.
 Anyone considered suspicious was forced to strip so soldiers could check for gang-related tattoos.